january3/vtree2/docs/reference/find_children.md

 # Find all nodes that follow or precede the nodes for which the mask is TRUE

-`find_children` identifies all nodes in a vtree graph that follow the nodes for which the provided mask is TRUE.
+Find all nodes that follow or precede the nodes for which the mask is TRUE

 ## Usage